 Although some psychologists and pediatricians may suggest that the number of words your toddler is saying doesn’t necessarily matter, that’s not always the case.
 Speech and Language therapists will tell you that the average age for speech development in toddlers varies, but generally speaking, the number of words your toddler can say is a good indicator of meeting milestones and appropriate expressive language skills.

 No, you should not worry if your child is a word or two shy of the recommended milestones, but if it seems that your child does not have the vocabulary you believe he should, it’s worth your time and effort to look into whether there is a need for early intervention.
-You can take our free self-assessment to give you an idea of whether you may want to consult with a professional for more in-depth investigation, diagnosis and treatment.

 What to expect when you’ve expected: 20-month-old speech milestones